 If you start thinking of something else, that is ok.
 There’s no need to get upset with yourself.
 Just bring your attention back to the activity and notice what it feels like as you do the activity.
 I have to bring my attention back a lot!

-Notice where the unpleasant sensations are in your body.
+Also, pay attention to where the unpleasant sensations are in your body.
 Describe them or even draw a picture of them.
 Sometimes people feel a heavy weight on their shoulders, or a fluttering in their chest, or a ball of knots in their stomach.

-Also notice when you are being kind to yourself and when good things happen – what you tell yourself, how you feel, where you feel those pleasant feelings and sensations in your body and what they are like.
+Take note when you are being kind to yourself and when good things happen – what you tell yourself, how you feel, where you feel those pleasant feelings and sensations in your body and what they are like.
 That is equally important.

 The Observer Self